 SRLP Funding Opportunities

 Sir James Dunn Animal Welfare Summer Student Research Award is also available for summer animal welfare-related research projects at AVC.
-Check the website for details.
+Further details will be coming soon.

-Boehringer Ingelheim Veterinary Scholars Programs are offered at AVC and other veterinary colleges across Canada and the United States.
+Boehringer Ingelheim (BI) Veterinary Scholars Programs are offered at AVC and at other veterinary colleges across Canada and the United States.
 These programs are designed to provide enhanced exposure to career opportunities in biomedical and veterinary research.
 The programs provide DVM students with a stipend (matched with funds from supervisor’s or college research support) towards their summer research position.
-It also provides funding to attend the 2019 Boehringer Ingelheim Veterinary Scholars Symposium at Worcester State University, Worcester, Massachusetts from July 25-28, 2019.
-Click here for further details on the Boehringer Ingelheim Veterinary Scholars Program at AVC.
-For further details on the programs at other universities.
+It also provides funding to attend the 2020 Boehringer Ingelheim Veterinary Scholars Symposium this year hosted jointly by The University of California, San Diego and Western University – AVMA, dates to be announced later.
+Further details on the Boehringer Ingelheim Scholars Program at AVC will be available early next year, contingent on receiving funding.
+Check the website for details on programs at other universities.